JordiBolibar/ALPGM/README.md

 </p>

 <p>
-    For more details regarding ALPGM and the deep learning modelling approach, I encourage you to read the Bolibar et al. (2019) paper in The Cryosphere: https://www.the-cryosphere-discuss.net/tc-2019-163/
+    For more details regarding ALPGM and the deep learning SMB modelling approach, I encourage you to read the Bolibar et al. (2019) paper in The Cryosphere: https://www.the-cryosphere-discuss.net/tc-2019-163/

 ## Workflow
 <p>